JuliaTrustworthyAI/AlgorithmicRecourseDynamics.jl/README.md

 -   [Paper](paper/paper.pdf)
 -   [Notebooks](dev/notebooks/)
+-   [Supplementary Appendix](build/dev/notebooks/appendix.html) (download the HTML and view in browser)
 -   [Artifacts](https://github.com/pat-alt/AlgorithmicRecourseDynamics.jl/releases/tag/artifacts) (including data and experimental results)

 In this work we investigate what happens if Algorithmic Recourse is actually implemented by a large number of individuals.
 The chart below illustrates what we mean by Endogenous Macrodynamics in Algorithmic Recourse: (a) we have a simple linear classifier trained for binary classification where samples from the negative class ($y=0$) are marked in blue and samples of the positive class ($y=1$) are marked in orange; (b) the implementation of AR for a random subset of individuals leads to a noticable domain shift; (c) as the classifier is retrained we observe a corresponding model shift; (d) as this process is repeated, the decision boundary moves away from the target class.